UCLA-WiDS-Team23/WiDS-Team23/README.md

 **WiDS challenge:**

-1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how?
+1. What brain activity patterns are associated with ADHD; are they different between males and females, and, if so, how? <br />
    While our model (an XGBoost classifier) did not directly produce interpretable neurobiological insights, it was trained on functional connectivity matrices — where each feature represents the correlation between a pair    of brain regions — along with demographic and behavioral data.
 These features allow the model to learn patterns in brain network interactions that differ between individuals with and without ADHD.

   Given the  performance of the model in predicting ADHD diagnosis, we can infer that there are distinct patterns of functional connectivity that help distinguish ADHD from non-ADHD brains.
 Prior research supports           this, particularly involving regions like the prefrontal cortex, default mode network, and attention-regulation networks.